Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/_index.md

 # **STORAGE**
 ___
-Here are you can find an explanation of how to create, manage and use Object Storage, Volumes, Snapshots and Images in Cloud Console.
+Here you can find an explanation of how to create, manage and use Object Storage, Volumes, Snapshots and Images in Cloud Console.
 ___

 {{% children style="h4" depth="1" %}}